Modelling Receptor-Induced Signalling Cascades (Corticostriatal Synapses)

 - The dopamine-dependent aspect of the signalling model was further improved to incorporate more recent data in the second version of the model.
 This version of the model was also expanded to include additional signalling pathways, such as calcium-dependent CaMKII signalling and phosphoproteins, such as ARPP-21.
 This version of the model was published in 2016.
 This study investigated how intracellular molecular mechanisms could produce an input-interval and order-dependent integration of calcium and dopamine-dependent signalling, which has been reported in the literature.
 This study presented a plausible molecular basis for the eligibility trace in the simple stimulus-reward association.

-- Currently, the next model update is in the process of development and is expected to be released in late 2018.
-This update is primarily focused on the addition of long-term depression (LTD)-related pathways, mainly endocannabinoid signalling.
-In this version, we will also include the interaction between LTP-related (cAMP/PKA and CaMKII) and LTD-related (endocannabinoid) pathways to investigate how different stimulus patterns result in either LTP or LTD.
+- In 2008, we published an article primarily focused on the addition of long-term depression (LTD)-related pathways, mainly endocannabinoid signalling.
+It includes the interaction between LTP-related (cAMP/PKA and CaMKII) and LTD-related (endocannabinoid) pathways to investigate how different stimulus patterns result in either LTP or LTD.

 Jeanette Hellgren Kotaleski, KTH Royal Institute of Technology, Sweden